eratosio/as-client-python/readme.md

     sudo pip install doxypypy

-The project's Doxyfile assumes the doxypypy filter can be called without having to provide any additional command-line options.
-Unfortunately, do so with a standard doxypypy installation will omit several important options.
-The easiest way to resolve the issue is to add a new command alias that automatically adds the required options - for example, for systems using the "bash" shell (e.g.
+Unfortunately, Doxygen assumes that filters can be called without supplying any command-line parameters except for the path of the file to filter.
+Unfortunately, doing so with a standard doxypypy installation will omit several important options.
+The Doxyfile included with this project addresses this by instead calling a simple wrapper script `doxypypy.sh` that is included as part of the project.
-Ubuntu), adding the following line to `~/.bashrc` will fix the problem:

-    alias doxypypy='doxypypy -a -c'

 ## Generating Documentation